Palais de la Decouverte

 I really enjoyed the simple soapy water demonstrations.
 It was just a demo of contorted wires being dipped in soapy water, demonstrating nature’s great ability to minimize surface area.
 Another bubble demonstration was just a sheet that you could lower and raise into bubbly water and watch the swirling rainbow optical phenomena.
 Kids (including me) had fun blowing holes in it and recreating it,

 Even some statistics demonstrations of both the Galton Box and Brownian motion.

 Did I mention there were traditional science exhibits?
 There was a genetics section and several noteworthy physics demos scattered about.
 I had fun trying to photograph this Newton’s Cradle symmetrically.
 Plus, a snazzy rotating water wheel.

-Top off your stay with a brilliant gravitational lensing demonstration and a classic coloured shadows optics demo, then head to the next museum!
+Top off your stay with a brilliant gravitational lensing demonstration and a classic colored shadows optics demo, then head to the next museum!

 3) Museum of Arts and Crafts (Musée des Arts et Métiers de Paris)

 I’ll be the first to admit the name of this place is confusing.
 More than anything, it’s a museum of historical science and technology and hence, it’s probably the most boring of the museums for kids.
 Don’t go here if you’re expecting interactivity unless you count pressing buttons to activate crazy mechanical dolls (I warned you!) or unless they have a cool temporary exhibit on.
 For photographers, lots of stuff behind glass, like this fax machine.
 I was really hoping to get a closer look at such a rare piece of equipment,